 Manchester Community College has a long-standing tradition of providing quality education and training to veterans and active duty personnel and their families.
-The Veterans Service Team is committed to providing comprehensive, coordinated service and support to those individuals seeking to gain new skills, enhance existing skills and to transfer skills acquired in the military for use in civilian life.
-From first point of contact through transfer/graduation/career, the Veterans Team is here to provide the information and support necessary for vets to take full advantage of their educational experience at Manchester Community College.
-Contact info for Veterans Service Team members is below.
+MCC is committed to providing comprehensive, coordinated service and support to those individuals seeking to gain new skills, enhance existing skills and to transfer skills acquired in the military for use in civilian life.
+From first point of contact through transfer/graduation/career, MCC is here to provide the information and support necessary for vets to take full advantage of their educational experience at Manchester Community College.
+Contact info for Veterans Services is below.

-Admissions and Financial Aid (603) 206-8104 Veteran Center Advisor (603) 206-8177 Veterans Certifying (603) 206-8120 Veterans and Disability Support, Accuplacer and CLEP Testing General Studies Program (603) 206-8140 (603) 206-8012 Veteran Support Services, Counseling and Advocacy (603) 206-8177 Veteran Transfer and Career Choices, ACP Mentoring for Veterans (603) 206-8171 Veteran Work Study/Civic Engagement (603) 206-8176 For more info on Veterans, visit www.mccnh.edu/admissions/veterans
+Admissions and Financial Aid (603) 206-8104 Veteran Center Advisor (603) 206-8177 Veterans Certifying (603) 206-8120 Veterans and Disability Support, Accuplacer and CLEP Testing (603) 206-8140 General Studies Program (603) 206-8012 Veteran Support Services, Counseling and Advocacy (603) 206-8177 Veteran Transfer and Career Choices, ACP Mentoring for Veterans (603) 206-8171 Veteran Work Study/Civic Engagement (603) 206-8176

+For more info on Veterans, visit www.mccnh.edu/admissions/veterans